Cost and Financial Aid

 * Tuition and fees are subject to change

 Click here for the Cost and Financial Aid Sheet as a PDF.

 |First Term Example|

 Fee supports TigerNet, web services, and classroom technology.

 A state-imposed assessment of $2.50 per $1,000 of institutional charges for the Student Tuition Recovery Fund (STRF).
 The State of California established the Student Tuition Recovery Fund (STRF) to relieve or mitigate economic loss suffered by a student in an educational program at a qualifying institution, who is or was a California resident while enrolled, or was enrolled in a residency program, if the student enrolled in the institution, prepaid tuition, and suffered an economic loss.

-Estimated Expenses do NOT include the cost of textbooks, personal psychotherapy, and other miscellaneous
+Estimated Expenses do NOT include the cost of textbooks, personal psychotherapy, and other miscellaneous supplies for coursework.

 Tuition Payment Plan: